6 Giving Tuesday Email Examples That Convert

 After you’ve built momentum through your soft launch and received feedback on your campaign, you’ll need to have your main donation appeal email ready to send.

 Use an eye-catching subject line to grab the recipient’s attention.
 As a general rule of thumb, you want to keep your subject line under 50 characters, and ideally under 30, to be mobile-friendly.
-Front-load your cause’s message and follow with an action.
+Front-load your cause’s message and follow with action.
 For example: Keep Kids Warm, Help Us Today.

 The body of your email should include a brief introduction to the campaign using an emotional hook, a clearly stated fundraising goal with explanations on how donations make an impact, and linked text and buttons that stand out and lead to your donation page.